 Management monitors the results of the Group's operating segments separately for the purpose of making decisions about resources allocation and performance assessment.
-Segment performance is evaluated based on reportable segment profits, which is a measure of adjusted profit before income tax.
-The adjusted profit before income tax is measured consistently with the Group's profit before income tax except that share of results of associates, share of results of a joint venture, finance costs as well as head office and corporate income and expenses are excluded from such measurement.
+Segment performance is evaluated based on reportable segment profits, which is a measure of adjusted (loss)/profit before income tax.
+The adjusted (loss)/profit before income tax is measured consistently with the Group's (loss)/profit before income tax except that share of results of associates, share of results of a joint venture, finance costs as well as head office and corporate income and expenses are excluded from such measurement.

-Segment assets exclude property, plant and equipment, intangible assets, right-of-use assets, investment in associates, investment in a joint venture, deferred tax assets, financial assets at FVTOCI, financial assets at FVTPL, pledged bank deposits, cash and cash equivalents and other unallocated head office and corporate assets as these assets are managed on a group basis.
+Segment assets exclude property, plant and equipment, intangible assets, right-of-use assets, interest in associates, interest in a joint venture, financial assets at FVTOCI, financial assets at FVTPL, deferred tax assets, pledged bank deposits, cash and cash equivalents and other unallocated head office and corporate assets as these assets are managed on a group basis.